-Long Term Disability Attorney for Thoracic Outlet Syndrome
+Long-Term Disability Lawyers for Thoracic Outlet Syndrome

 Thoracic outlet syndrome (TOS) is an upper extremity impairment that affects the nerves and blood vessels in the thoracic outlet – the space between your collarbone and your first rib.
 It can cause pain and other symptoms, such as tingling and numbness in your shoulder, arm, or hand, and can be serious if left untreated.
 Many people develop thoracic outlet syndrome after years of repetitive motions at their job or after a car accident, rendering them unable to continue working.